SDSU Chemistry: Personnel Through the Ages

 served 1954-1957; A.B.
 SDSC.
 Lecturer in Chemistry.

 served 1956-1992 and beyond; B.S.
 '51 Northwestern (Robert Burwell), Ph.D.
 '58 UCLA (Thomas L. Jacobs); organic chemist.
 Eat your heart out, Barry Sharpless: Lars is still easily the most widely recognized organic chemist in the greater San Diego area.
 Just try asking random people at the next Padres' game.
 A one-time northwest Chicago rough kid (once having to write "I will not throw snowballs" 103 times after attacking a school bus with his gang), Lars got his Ph.D. at UCLA, where he was Bill Richardson's TA in organic chemistry.
 Lars officially retired in 1992, but kept a desk in the department and occasionally emailed us to ask after a book that someone had borrowed from his collection.
 He was also a founding member of the chemistry faculty at the graduate campus of the Tijuana Technological Institute, from which he retired in 2007.
-Lars gave generously in many ways, embodying a love of community and love of learning that served and serves still as a model for generations of his students and colleagues.
+Lars gave generously in many ways, embodying a love of community and love of learning that serves still as a model for generations of his students and colleagues.
 From the 1963 Faculty Register: "He conducts an interesting and hard class.
 Outstanding lectures are matched by his difficult and detailed quizzes and tests.
 Conscientious reading of the text is a must."

 William E. Hutton